 Abby Morris - High Honors in Science, Social Studies, English Language Arts, Math and Habits of a Learner

-Kennedy Wagner - Honors in Social Studies and Habits of a Learner
+Kennedy Wagner - Honors in Science and Habits of a Learner

 MCS participated in the American Public Education Foundation's National Anthem Sing-Along today.
 At 1:00, they joined students across the United States who simultaneously sang The Star Spangled Banner.